italiyaparth/Python-Codes/README.md

 - Python in Console
 - 01. Python in VS Code
 - Modules and pip in Python
+- Python Inner Workings

 # What is Python

     - Python is a dynamically typed, general purpose programming language that supports an object-oriented programming approach as well as a functional programming approach.
-    - Python is an interpreted and a high-level platform-independent open-source programming language.
+    - Python is an interpreted and a platform-independent open-source high-level programming language.
     - It is possible to integrate other programming languages within python.